Intermittent Fasting While Breastfeeding: What to Know

 The pressure to "bounce back" after pregnancy is real but biologically unreasonable.
 It took nine months to gain the weight; expecting it to disappear in weeks is neither healthy nor realistic.

-Research consistently shows that most women naturally lose pregnancy weight over 6 to 12 months through breastfeeding itself (which burns 300 to 500 extra calories daily), gentle physical activity, and balanced nutrition.
+Most women lose pregnancy weight gradually over the months after birth through feeding, gentle physical activity, and balanced nutrition.
+Breastfeeding on its own costs roughly 450 calories a day above your usual needs (Butte & King, 2005).
 Aggressive interventions during this period are rarely necessary and can be counterproductive.

 The postpartum period is a time to nourish both yourself and your baby.
 Weight loss will come.
 Patience is not just a virtue here; it is a medical recommendation.